Equality versus Equity: What's the difference as we #EmbraceEquity for IWD 2023 and beyond?

 Etymologically, the root word they share is aequus, meaning “even” or “fair” or “equal” - which led to equity being from the Latin aequitas, and equality from aequalitas.
 Yet, despite these similarities, equity and equality are inherently different concepts, and the IWD 2023 #EmbraceEquity campaign theme seeks to help forge worldwide conversation about this important issue and its impact.

-So, what's the difference between equity and equality - and why is it important to understand and acknowledge this?
+So, what's the difference between equity and equality - and why is it important to understand, acknowledge and value this?

 Defining equality and equity